jupyter-book/jupyter-book/docs/upgrade.md

 v2...
 ```

-We can then run the `jupyter book` command, which will detect the {term}`Legacy Book` and ask to perform an in-place upgrade:
+We can then run the `jupyter book` command, which will detect the {term}`Legacy Book`, then ask to perform an in-place upgrade:

 ```{code} shell
 :linenos: